wp-plugins/media-library-assistant/readme.txt

 Upgrade to support ALL taxonomies, including the standard Categories and Tags, your custom taxonomies and the Assistant's pre-defined Att.
 Categories and Att.
 Tags.
 Add taxonomy columns to the Assistant admin screen, filter on any taxonomy, assign terms and list the attachments for a term.

 = 0.20 =
-You should upgrade to this version if you need "Quick Edit" functionality.
+Upgrade to this version to get "Quick Edit" functionality.

 = 0.11 =
 You should upgrade to this version if you are getting "404 Not Found" errors when updating single items.